RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 ## happY vowel

-Use the happY rune ᛡ where Shavian would have a trailing 𐑦.
+Use the happY rune ᛄ where Shavian would have a trailing 𐑦.

 ## Syllabic consonants